Radek Sienkiewicz

 Want to get in touch?

-Drop me an email at mail@velvetshark.com or DM on Twitter.
+Drop me an email at [email protected], DM on Twitter, or find me on LinkedIn.